crystal-lang/rfcs/text/0014-cancelable-timers.md

 On failure to acquire the lock, the current fiber shall add itself into a waiting list (private to the mutex), and arm a timeout (aka cancelable timer).
-For reasons explained in the [Rationale section](#rationale) below, we need a cancelation token to safely cancel the timeout, and thus need to save both the current fiber and the cancelation token to the mutex' waiting list.
+For reasons explained in the [Rationale section](#rationale) below, we need a cancellation token to safely cancel the timeout, and thus need to save both the current fiber and the cancellation token to the mutex' waiting list.
 The timer itself shall be handled by the event loop implementation (see the [Reference section](#reference-level-explanation)).